 In Key Stage 4 all students have a choice of an activity strand.
-They will follow this strand in their Core PE lessons until Easter.
-The proposed strands from which students can choose are shown below (these are subject to change based on timetabling and staffing constraints):
+This option system allows pupils to choose activities in the second half of each term, the first half term will be compulsory activities.
+The proposed optional activities from which students can choose are shown below (these are subject to change based on timetabling and staffing constraints):